themadprofessor/rash/Readme.md

 * SHA2-256 (truncated to 224 and 256)
 * SHA2-512 (truncated to 224, 256, 384 and 512)
 * SHA3 (truncated to 224, 256, 384 and 512)
-* Shake-128
-* Shake-256
 * Keccak (truncated to 224, 256, 384 and 512)

-The [rust-crypto](https://crates.io/crates/rust-crypto) library currently has not been throughly audited for correctness as of yet, so do not use Rash if the correctness of the hashes is important.

 ## Usage
 The Shake and Keccak are accessed with the sha3 subcommand.